 The meeting is open to the public, so please join us – whether you have a project of your own, resources to offer, or simply an interest in pediatric and maternal care.
 We look forward to a lively discussion.

-- James Wall Founder of Impact1
+- James Wall Chair of Executive Board

 - Janene Fuerch Co-Director

 - Elisabet Rosàs CanyellesAssistant Director